 Born in London in 1964, Charlie Beale is an international choral conductor, a jazz educator, and speaks and writes on the arts and LGBTQ+ issues.

-2018-19 is his 12th and final season as conductor and Artistic Director of New York City Gay Men’s Chorus.
-Under his energized leadership, the chorus has expanded to 275 singers, has a renewed, more passionate sound, and has transformed its outreach to include SAGE Singalongs for LGBTQ elders, Youth Pride Chorus and an expanded Schools program.
-His tenure culminated in a massed performance of ‘Quiet No More, a joint commission celebrating the 50th Anniversary of then Stonewall Uprising in June 2019, nearly 600 GALA chorus members at Carnegie Hall.
+2018-19 was his 12th and final season as conductor and Artistic Director of New York City Gay Men’s Chorus.
+Under his energized leadership, the chorus expanded to 300 singers, it has a renewed, more passionate sound, and has transformed its outreach to include SAGE Singalongs for LGBTQ elders, Youth Pride Chorus and an expanded Schools program.
+In June 2019, his tenure culminated in a massed sell-out Carnegie Hall performance of ‘Quiet No More, a joint commission celebrating the 50th Anniversary of the Stonewall Uprising, featuring nearly 600 LGBTQ+ singers from across the US.

-Vice President of the Board of Directors of GALA Choruses, Charlie is now a leading voice in the queer choral movement, mentors choral directors and is passionate about the potential for singing in the world.
-He gives frequent choral clinics and workshops internationally, most recently working in Fall 2018 with Coro Gay Ciudad de México and the Gay Men’s Chorus of Charlotte.
+Vice President of the Board of Directors of GALA Choruses, Charlie is now a leading voice in the queer choral movement, mentors choral directors and, in these fragmented and turbulent times, is passionate about the potential for singing in the world.
+In 2019-20, his main focus will be the international choral scene.
+Charlie has worked extensively as a choral conductor and jazz educator, performing, speaking and giving clinics in South East Asia and Oceania.
+He gives regular choral clinics and workshops internationally, most recently working in Fall 2018 with Coro Gay Ciudad de México and the Gay Men’s Chorus of Charlotte.
 He worked with an all-Australia LGBTQ+ chorus of 200 in Summer 2013, and has been central to 'Big Gay Sing' events in Denver Colorado, Trafalgar Square in London and New York City since 2009.